 I opened the images and they looked…REALLY bad.
 All of the images had a green hue to them.
 The contrast had been cranked up.
 The highlights were blown out and the saturation was pushed far past anything that occurs in the natural world.

-A couple days later, the prints I ordered from Colorworks arrived in the mail.
+A couple of days later, the prints I ordered from Reproductions arrived in the mail.
 They were perfect.
 Everything on the printed image was exactly as I had seen it on my screen.
 For reference, my screen is carefully color calibrated.
 I have to know that when my images are printed that they will look exactly like they do on my screen.
 The color, contrast, exposure, and saturation need to be perfect.
 The images I was holding in my hands was the very same image that was on my screen – a faithful representation of the work and the clients.

 (If you are curious I use an x-rite i1 Display Pro for my monitor calibration)

 So on one hand, we’ve got a local place that can have your images ready in an hour or two, for not much money.
 On the other, a lab that has trained technicians who specialize in printing photos, for not much more money.
 Yes, you’ll have to wait a few days for your prints to arrive – but if you’re planning ahead, that won’t be a problem, because you’ll have allowed time for printing and shipment.
-(By the way, I get asked a lot about printing resumes on the back of 8x10s, Colorworks NYC can do that!).

 The takeaway here is that you need to do your homework and plan ahead.
 Make sure you leave plenty of time to get your headshot session scheduled, your edited images delivered, AND time to have the images printed and shipped to you.
 (See my recent article WHEN SHOULD YOUR HEADSHOTS BE READY) Every step of the process is important, don’t let all of your careful planning go down the drain because you didn’t have enough time to get your photos printed right.

-Disclaimer – I’m not affiliated with Colorworks and receive no compensation from them – I just know and trust their work and think it’s really important my clients know where to go to get the best results.
+Disclaimer – I’m not affiliated with Reproductions and receive no compensation from them – I just know and trust their work and think it’s really important my clients know where to go to get the best results.